chef/chef-vault/THEORY.md

 as described in 'Creating a Vault'.

-The shared secret is then asymmetrically encrypted for all of the admins (alice, bob and charlie) as described in 'Creating a Vault'.
+The shared secret is then asymmetrically encrypted for all of the admins (alice, bob and the newly-added charlie) as described in 'Creating a Vault'.

 The data bag item 'foo/bar_keys' is then saved, followed by the data bag item 'foo/bar'.